 Don't like the force required to spread the tripod's legs?
 Adjust the axle bolt tightness with the included wrench.
 Significantly-sized brass bushings keep leg angle movements very smooth.
 Nice is that RRS tripod legs do not fold past their normal folded position.

 Like the apex, the legs are a critical part of a tripod.

 Perhaps the primary consideration for tripod legs is what they are constructed of with aluminum and carbon fiber being the two most common options.
 "Should I get an aluminum or carbon fiber tripod?" is a common question.

 First, what are the advantages of a carbon fiber tripod?
 Carbon fiber models are typically lighter than equally-weight-rated aluminum models and that is often a primary consideration for photographers.
 A huge carbon fiber advantage is its ability to better dampen vibrations.
 Carbon fiber does not transfer heat as easily as aluminum and if using the tripod in cold temperatures, you will appreciate holding a carbon fiber model over an aluminum one.
-Also for consideration is that carbon fiber is less susceptible to corrosion than aluminum - especially if used in/around salt water.

 What are the advantages of an aluminum tripod?
 Aluminum is a great material and its primary advantage in tripod leg form is low cost.
 Aluminum generally has a lower friction coefficient than carbon fiber, making it slide more easily for height adjustment.

 Aluminum dents and bends while carbon fiber breaks.
 Neither is good and the latter is less likely, but dented and/or bent may remain usable.
 Carbon fiber is my nearly-exclusive choice and the only current option if you want a taller-than ground-level RRS model.